JustAddRobots/colorkeys/README.md

 ### Red

-A related challenge involves prioritising the colour _red_.
+A related challenge involves prioritising the color _red_.
 Significant social, cultural, and evolutionary reasons cause red to immediately draw our eyes.
 Therefore, even small proportions of red may need to factor into the palette detection.